ghuntley/live/journal/2018-04/24/gameplan.md

 - [x] Create deployment pipeline
 - [ ] Put in the right username/password tokens for "reactiveuibot"@github
 - [x] Is patch version v4.0.[1..3]?
-- [ ] Configure branch protection so folks can't push master, must PR
+- [x] Configure branch protection so folks can't push master, must PR
-- [ ] Open dodgy PR does it go RED?
+- [-] Open dodgy PR does it go RED?
 - [ ] Verify is pushed to MyGet
 - [ ] Push to NuGet and verify it goes live.